 Life certainly comes at you quick.
 In retrospect, it really is a rollercoaster ride – ups and downs cycling one after another.
 As my recent posts have been a bit more moody and sentimental, today’s update is a gratitude list of everything that has made me happy in the past week.

 For starters, I laughed my ass off in Manchester, gained about a week on my life from that trip alone.
-That same weekend, we threw a surprise party for my friend and I ate some of the best (& homemade) pizza I’ve ever had.
-An absolute angel, the guy who had that planned.
+That same weekend, we threw a surprise party for a friend and I ate some of the best (& homemade) pizza I’ve ever had.

 As I sit in bed listening to the fictional tick of a clock that reads half-past-twelve, I consider my reality.
 I think about the thoughts typically encountered at this, truth-be-told, 2 am.
 See, it’s easy enough to invent tales that deliver a more melodic tempo through utterance, than to write the story that is most sincere.